-The film adaptation of TV series Downton Abbey has been confirmed, and the new teaser trailer gives us a taste of what's to come from the Crawley family.
+The film adaptation of TV series Downton Abbey has been confirmed, and the new official trailer gives us a taste of what's to come from the Crawley family.
 Warning: contains spoilers from Season 6.

-Since it first appeared on our screens in 2010, we have been enamoured with the TV period drama Downton Abbey.
+Since it first appeared on our screens in 2010, the country has been enamoured with the TV period drama Downton Abbey.

 And now, a new film adaptation is confirmed to hit our screens later this year.
-It is expected to pick up where the most recent series (Season 6) of the TV show left the characters – and it is already eagerly anticipated by fans.
+It is expected to pick up where the most recent series (Season 6) of the TV show left off, and is already eagerly anticipated by fans.

 From the cast and soundtrack to the release date, here’s everything you need to know about Downton Abbey the movie.